Electrotherapy

 Electrotherapy is the use of electrical energy as a medical treatment.
 In medicine, the term electrotherapy can apply to a variety of treatments, including the use of electrical devices such as deep brain stimulators for neurological disease.
-The term has also been applied specifically to the use of electric current to speed wound healing.
+Electrotherapy is a part of neurotherapy aimed at changing the neuronal activity.
+The term has also been applied specifically to the use of electric current to speed up wound healing.
+The use of electromagnetic stimulation or EMS is also very wide for dealing with muscular pain.
 Additionally, the term "electrotherapy" or "electromagnetic therapy" has also been applied to a range of alternative medical devices and treatments.
+Evidence supporting the effectiveness of electrotherapy is limited (see section Medical uses below).

 Medical uses

 Electrotherapy is primarily used in physical therapy for: